Sep783Lab/macbot-labs-/lab7.md

 - 2. What are the limitations of the OAK-D-LITE camera in terms of minimum and maximum depth perception?

 - 3. Explain how Docker aids in running software independently of the host system.
 How does it solve the compatibility issue with ROS versions?
+- 4. Include a screenshot of the depth camera nodes in RVIZ in your report.

 ## Lab Assignment: (submit)
 Objective: The aim of this assignment is to compute the Fundamental Matrix (F) using MATLAB functions and visualize the epipolar lines.
 For the following images: